 Housing Plus reviews market rent valuations for the properties we own each year.
-For properties owned by Housing Plus, the market rent is based on the median market rent relevant to the type and location of the property as shown in the most recent Rent and Sales Report published by Homes NSW available here: https://www.facs.nsw.gov.au/resources/statistics/rent-and-sales/dashboard.
+For properties owned by Housing Plus, the market rent is based on the median market rent relevant to the type and location of the property as shown in the most recent Rent and Sales Report published by Homes NSW available here: Rent and sales report - interactive dashboard | Communities and Justice.
 When the rent amount is higher than the actual market rent, we use the current rents in that area for a similar type of housing to calculate the market rent.